ANDREWAHN-UK/MILESTONE-FOUR/README.md

     9. the Homepage is made statically, with the text side having to match the appropriate image.
 This could be done in Django, with, possibly (?)
 2 for loops, one to go through the images and the other to go throw the descriptions.
 Can 2 for loops that reference the same model work?
     10. A more fleshed out User Profile page, specifically with the user's reviews and wishlists viewable and editable directly from here, instead of the current links used.
     11. A search function for the Admin to go through Users, Reviews, Products could be helpful, if the number of users increases significantly.
-    12. Expand the wishlists so users can views those of other people.
+    12. Expand the wishlists so users can view those of other people.
+    13. Consolidate the wishlist model, to optimise the code
+    14. Add in a form on the product detail page, so users can create reviews directly from there
+    15. Add in some clauses so users can only review items they have purchased

  - - - -
 **5.B  Structure:**